Scott County, Missouri: History

 The current county seat of Benton was laid out in 1822; it is named after Thomas Hart Benton, one of Missouri's first U.S. Senators.

 New Hamburg, the third town founded in the county, was settled by a wave of German immigrants in the late 1840s, who came to this country after the German revolutions of 1848.
 The first log church was St. Lawrence Catholic Church.
 Sikeston, the largest city in the county and the fourth settlement to be founded, was settled in 1800 and was laid out in 1860 by John Sikes on the Cairo & Fulton Railroad.

 The county was devastated by guerrilla raids during the U.S. Civil War.
 Afterward, it developed rapidly from the 1870s to the early 1900s; its dense forests were lumbered off and numerous railroads were constructed.
 Towns founded during this period included Diehlstadt, Morley, Oran, Perkins, Blodgett, Crowder, Vanduser, Illmo, Fornfelt (Scott City), Chaffee, Ancell, and Kelso.
 The Thebes-Mississippi River Railroad Bridge at Illmo was built in 1905.

 Located near Morley is the gravesite of Nathaniel W. Watkins, a state legislator and a general in the Missouri State Guards.
 He was a half-brother of statesman Henry Clay.
 Wilson Brown, the ninth lieutenant governor of Missouri, lived in the county for a time.
 Noted early legislators such as Joseph Hunter II and Abraham Hunter also lived here.

 Cotton, soybeans, melon and grains were all common crops in rural Scott County.
 Between the Mississippi River and Little River District drainage ditches lies one of the oldest drainage systems in the United States, Crowley's Ridge, established in 1905, is a remnant of an old coastal floodplain and natural levee that crosses the country.

+On January 25, 1942, an African American man named Cleo Wright was lynched in Sikeston.
+A Scott County all-white grand jury did not return any indictments for the crime after three hours of deliberation.

 On January 28, 2004, the Scott County Courthouse was added to the National Register of Historic Places.